 Gas vs. Electric Dryers

 The average American family will do almost 400 loads of laundry a year.
 While there are all types of dryers, there are two main power options.
 Choosing the best clothes dryer for your needs will help you complete the daunting task of laundry day.
-This guide will teach you the difference in gas vs. electric dryers as well installation and maintenance tips.
+This guide will teach you the difference in gas vs. electric dryers as well as installation and maintenance tips.
+Need it today?
+We'll deliver on your schedule.
+Order before noon for convenient scheduled same-day delivery.

 Narrowing down the best dryers starts with first determining your space, desired style, features and budget.
 Some dryers feature special fabric care options that make clothes look newer for longer.
 Energy-efficient dryers will have a smaller electric bill and positive environmental impact.